 FARMER: Country Meadows Farm: Angelo sells organic olives and olive oil from his family farm in Greece, as well as dried mountain oregano.
 Angelo and his partner Linda also raise fresh organic heritage vegetables and goats at their local family farm near Queensville, Ontario.
-Linda plans to be here at the Market with plants in May and early June.

 FARMER: Mike Lanigan features a large array of home-grown organic vegetables, as well as organic beef from his own certified organic herd and a good selection of organic fruit.
 Mike will also have some imported produce to complete the selection during those times of year when a complete range of local organic produce is not available.

 GROWER: Elizabeth Foers is usually at the Market every week with organic sprouts and wheat grass as well as juices or smoothies made with sunflower sprouts and apple juice.